 The primary tax concern with regard to securitisation transactions is the avoidance of double taxation of income from the assets and, accordingly, the issuer should be set up as a tax-neutral entity.
-A withholding tax of 15% is payable on interest payments made to or for the benefit of foreign persons from a South African source, unless reduced by an applicable double tax treaty or if an exemption is applicable.
-For example, if the commercial paper is listed on a recognised exchange (which would currently include the Johannesburg Stock Exchange), the interest paid on such commercial paper would be exempt from such withholding tax.
+A withholding tax of 15% is payable on interest payments made to or for the benefit of foreign persons from a South African source, unless reduced by an applicable double tax treaty or if an exemption applies under the Income Tax Act.
+For example, if the commercial paper is listed on a recognised exchange (which would currently include the JSE), the interest paid on such commercial paper would be exempt from such withholding tax.